KoutsComputes/Secure-Software-Systems-Assignment3/flask-prototype-app/README.md

 ### Gurveen - Issue #2: Vote Integrity Test Dashboard (Testing Only)

 - Open `/integrity_test` (linked in the main navigation) to run automated checks that confirm TLS is configured, the current session is using HTTPS, the tamper-evident audit log verifies, and encrypted ballots decrypt without errors.
+A testing-only reset button lets you rotate the audit log if you intentionally tamper with it during exercises.
 - This screen is for testing and demonstration purposes only; it does **not** replace formal certification or external penetration testing.
 Use it to validate configurations during development before promoting changes.

 ## Features in this Prototype